cre-dev/xml2db/docs/index.md

 have to install additional packages to connect to your database (e.g. `psycopg2` for PostgreSQL, `pymysql` for MySQL or `pyodbc` for MS SQL Server).

-## Data model visualization
+## How to visualize your data model

-`xml2db` can also generate automatically beautiful visualisations of your data models, using [Mermaid](https://mermaid.js.org/syntax/entityRelationshipDiagram.html) to represent database tables and their relationships, like this one:
+`xml2db` can also generate automatically beautiful visualisations of your data models extracted from an XSD file.
+It uses [Mermaid](https://mermaid.js.org/syntax/entityRelationshipDiagram.html) to represent database tables and their relationships.

+It is useful to visualize your data model in order to further [configure it](./configuring.md) if need be.

+It looks like this:

 ```mermaid
 erDiagram